 - Shared and common spaces, including study spaces, active learning classrooms, and informal venues such as cafés and lounges where people can meet, interact and create.

-- Learning, Teaching, and Library Facilities: 1,100 lecture seats for undergraduates, active learning classrooms, informal learning spaces, and “collision spaces” for events and interaction.
+- Learning, Teaching, and Library Facilities: active learning classrooms, informal learning spaces, and “collision spaces” for events and interaction.

 - Institutes and Centres: six research and discourse poles oriented around intersection of policy and social sciences.